obalunenko/spamassassin-parser/README.md

   <br>
 </p>

-spamassassin-parser - a command line tool that parses spam filter reports into human readable json.
+spamassassin-parser - is a service that parses spam filter reports into human readable json.

 ## Usage